-Jewellery pieces fascinating artifacts that come with interesting histories, ranging from rituals of ancient times to the personal preferences of monarchs of more recent times.
+Jewellery pieces are fascinating artefacts that come with interesting histories, ranging from rituals of ancient times to the personal preferences of monarchs of more recent times.
 Among those with origins that date back to as early as 2000 B.C. is the eternity ring, which many people believe is a fairly modern concept.

 Also known as an infinity ring, the eternity ring is a band of precious metal set with a continuous line of identically cut gemstones.
 The metal band is usually gold, white gold, or platinum.
 The gemstones used are usually diamonds.
 The band has no beginning and no end, it is an endless circle of diamonds (or gemstones), which represents eternal and never-ending love.

 When the stones are set completely around the ring, it is a full eternity ring.
-However, since having stones all the way round the ring can be quite cumbersome, an alternative half eternity ring is also available.
+However, since having stones all the way around the ring can be quite cumbersome, an alternative half eternity ring is also available.
 With the half eternity ring, the gemstones are set partially around the ring, usually across the face of the metal band.

-As your declaration of commitment to your significant other, eternity bands can be given as gifts during certain milestone anniversaries, birthdays, the birth of your first child, and other personal milestones.
+As your declaration of commitment to your significant other, eternity bands or mens rings can be given as gifts during certain milestone anniversaries, birthdays, the birth of your first child, and other personal milestones.
 When the eternity ring is intended to celebrate the birth or adoption of a child, this can feature accent stones along with the diamonds, specifically including the child’s birthstone, the mother’s birthstone, or a combination of both.

 The History of Eternity Rings